Shesh009/Course_Tracker/README.md

    - Build the Flask app's Docker image.
    - Push the image to Docker Hub.
 6. **Update Deployment File**:
-   - Update the Kubernetes `deployment.yml` file with the latest Docker image tag using jenkins build number.
+   - Update the Kubernetes `deployment.yml` file with the latest Docker image tag using Jenkins build number.
    - Commit and push changes to the Git repository.

 ### Usage